jkkomm/BioM2/README.md

 - PlotPathInner() : Visualisation Original features that make up the pathway
 - PlotPathNet() : Network diagram of pathways-level features
 - VisMultiModule() : Visualisation of the results of the analysis of the pathway modules
-- PlotCorModule() : Correlalogram for Biological Differences Modules
+- PlotCorModule() : Correlalogram for Illness-relevant Modules